GauthierBosson/starter_react_next/README.md

-Simple boilerplate used for create a new project with Next.js + styled-components + Tailwind CSS
+Project starter for React + Next